Candlestick Park: The Beatles' final concert

 The Beatles famously gave their last full public concert at Candlestick Park on August 29, 1966.
 Songs performed at the show were "Rock and Roll Music", "She's a Woman", "If I Needed Someone", "Day Tripper", "Baby's in Black", "I Feel Fine", "Yesterday", "I Wanna Be Your Man", "Nowhere Man", "Paperback Writer", and "Long Tall Sally".

 An "official" bootleg recording of the 33-minute setlist was made by the Beatles' press officer, Tony Barrow, at the request of the band.
 As his cassette could only record 30 minutes per side, it ran out with a minute of the closing song, "Long Tall Sally", remaining.
 This recording has never been officially released, although it has been leaked on to the internet.

 At the time, The Beatles had not announced that this was to be their final concert, and even if the foursome themselves knew, it was a closely guarded secret.
 Much of the existing color film footage of the concert was captured by a 15-year-old Beatles fan, Barry Hood.
 A relatively small amount of black-and-white footage was shot by local TV news in the San Francisco Bay Area and Sacramento.
 Hood released some of his film in a limited edition documentary titled The Beatles Live In San Francisco, but more of Hood's very rare footage remains in a vault, unseen by the public as of 2017.
 On August 14, 2014, former Beatle Paul McCartney returned to become the closing act of Candlestick Park's long musical history.
 To showcase the event, McCartney contacted Barry Hood and used a portion of his original 1966 Beatles film on a big screen at this last concert.

 Papal Mass

-Pope John Paul II celebrated a Papal Mass on September 18, 1987 at Candlestick Park during his tour of America.
+Pope John Paul II celebrated a Papal Mass at Candlestick Park on September 18, 1987, during his tour of America.
 An estimated crowd of 70,000 attended the Mass.